strongbox/strongbox-docs/Writing-Tests.md

 * put `@IntegrationTest` and `@RunWith(SpringJUnit4ClassRunner.class)` on top of your class
 * review existing examples (subclasses of `RestAssuredBaseTest`)

+## Naming Integration Tests

+The integration tests in the project should end with a `*TestIT` name suffix.

+## Executing Integration Tests

+The integration tests can be invoked, by triggering the Maven profile that executes them by passing in `-Dintegration.tests` property.

 ## How to use rest-assured

 Here is the simplest example that will send HTTP GET request on /greeting endpoint: